Eudemonic AI Dashboard

 • Lower engagement in social or peer activities

-SUPPORTING PRIORITISATION OF WELLBEING EFFORTS
+SUPPORTING WELLBEING PLANNING

 Areas to monitor